-This review indicates that the area is now served by a well-equipped playground at Lakeview School Park which is within a one-half mile radius of area residents, as well as by the playground within Robert Burnaby Park.
+This review indicates that the area is now served by a wellequipped playground at Lakeview School Park which is within a one-half mile radius of area residents, as well as by the playground within Robert Burnaby Park.

-According to 1976 statistics, the area is composed 84% of single family dwellings and 16% of two-family dwellings.
-The 1976 census showed a population figure for this area of 2.285 broken down as follows:
+According to 1976 statistics, the area is composed single family dwellings and 16% of two-family dwellings.
+The 1976 census showed a population figure for this area of 2,285 broken down as follows:

-ITEM
+ITEM 8

-ADMINISTRATOR'S PEPORT NO. 21
+MANAGER'S REPORT NO. 5